 It is one of the oldest streets of York and the best destination for anyone looking to immerse themselves in history while exploring the city.
 The shops on the street provide a quality of goods ranging from jewelry, gifts to tea shops, and when wandering down the streets in the direction of the Minster, it is possible to see the tower beautifully framed by the Shambles’ shop fronts.

 It is officially known as The Cathedral and Metro political Church of St Peter in York.
-It is a big gothic cathedral that has towered over the historic city for 100 years, motivating awe in its viewers.
+It is a big gothic cathedral that has towered over the Historical Place To Visit for 100 years, motivating awe in its viewers.
 It is situated in the center of York and a 10-minute walk from the train station.
 York Minster is the best destination for anyone looking to explore York’s medieval past or simply it is the most beautiful religious building in the country.

 In various cities, you may see the remains of city walls but I suppose some are as well preserved as what you see in York.
 You can do a 2.6-mile walk across the city on the wall!
 It’s not a difficult stroll (normally flat with some stairs), and it is very scenic.
 Furthermore, there are numerous places where you could exit so that you don’t must commit to the whole lot.
 Even though I see youngsters doing this walk, there are few parts that are narrow and the two-way traffic, I was a bit worried.
 If the weather is beautiful, then a city wall walk is a must.